Joplin, Missouri: 20th century

 In 1933 during the Great Depression, the notorious criminals Bonnie and Clyde spent some weeks in Joplin, where they robbed several area businesses.
 Tipped off by a neighbor, the Joplin Police Department attempted to apprehend the pair.
 Bonnie and Clyde escaped after killing Newton County Constable John Wesley Harryman and Joplin Police Detective Harry McGinnis; however, they were forced to leave most of their possessions behind, including a camera.
 The Joplin Globe developed and printed the film, which showed now-legendary photos of Bonnie holding Clyde at mock gunpoint, and of Bonnie with her foot on a car fender, posed with a pistol in her hand and cigar in her mouth.
 The Missouri Advisory Council on Historic Preservation nominated the house where the couple stayed, at 34th Street and Oak Ridge Drive, for inclusion on the National Register of Historic Places on February 13, 2009.

 After World War II, most of the mines were closed, and population growth leveled off.
 The main road through Joplin running east and west was designated as part of U.S. Route 66 (US 66), which became famous as more Americans took to newly constructed highways.
 The roads provided improved access between cities, but they also drew off population to newer housing and eventually retail centers.

 In the 1960s and 1970s, nearly 40 acres (16 ha) of the city's downtown were razed in an attempt at urban renewal, as population and businesses had moved to a suburban fringe along newly constructed highways.
 The Keystone Hotel and Worth Block (former home of the House of Lords) were notable historic structures that were demolished.
 Christman's Department Store stands (converted into loft apartments), as does the Joplin Union Depot, since railroad restructuring and the decline in passenger traffic led to its closure.
 Other notable historic structures in Joplin include the Carnegie Library, Fred and Red's Diner, the Frisco Depot, the Scottish Rite Cathedral, and the Crystal Cave (filled in and used for a parking lot).
 The Newman Mercantile Store has been adapted for use as City Hall.
 The Fox Theatre has been adapted for use as the Central Christian Center.

-On May 5, 1971, Joplin was struck by a severe tornado, resulting in one death and 50 injuries, along with major damage to many houses and businesses.
+On May 5, 1971, Joplin was struck by a severe tornado, resulting in one death and 60 injuries, along with major damage to many houses and businesses.

 On November 11, 1978, Joplin's once-stately Connor Hotel, which was slated for implosion to make way for a new public library, collapsed suddenly and prematurely.
 Two demolition workers were killed instantly.
 A third, Alfred Sommers, was trapped for four days, yet survived.

+In 1987, the former village of Sunnyvale, Missouri, merged with Joplin.